Safety and handling

 Warning

-PAROL6 needs special handling even tho it is lightweight desktop robot.
-Weighting only 5kg it still needs to be anhored to the surfaces.
-In case of power loss the robots joints will not hold themselfs and robot will start to fall down.
-That is the property of the relativly low reduction ratios in PAROL6.
+PAROL6 requires special handling even though it is a lightweight desktop robot.
+Weighing only 5 kg, it still needs to be anchored to a surface.
+In the event of power loss, the robot's joints will not hold themselves and the robot will begin to fall.
+This is a property of the relatively low reduction ratios in PAROL6.

 Addition of brakes

-Solution for that problem, like in industrial aplications is to use brakes.
-Addition of brakes is on TODO list for PAROL6.
+The solution to this problem, as used in industrial applications, is to add brakes.
+Adding brakes is on the TODO list for PAROL6.

 PAROL6 requires 3 connections for normal operation.

-ESTOP -> Marked with yellow and pink squares (One lead of ESTOP to pink one to yellow)
+- E-stop — marked with yellow and pink squares (one lead to pink, one to yellow)

 Code upload